 All the world is a stage, and studying theater is the key to better understanding that world stage.
 By exploring a character, we learn about our own character.
 When asked to literally walk in another’s footsteps, you learn empathy and what it is like to stand in someone else’s shoes.
 Theater and dance teach us about ourselves, while at the same time revealing the world around us.
 At Brooks, this journey is highlighted by close work with the theater and dance faculty.

+Students develop and perform dramatic pieces based on original material and develop critical and analytical skills through script study and performance observations.
 Students are able to work on three main theater productions each year:

 - a play